varun21vaidya/React/Learnings.md

       Suppose we have container DOM which has 5 cards.
 Now the UI will change from 5 cards to 3 cards.
       React will create a virtual DOM of it.
 Its not actual DOM but representation of actual DOM, basically a react element.

-      remember when you printed any compoenent, it gave an object?
+      remember when you printed any component, it gave an object?
       This is basically an react element.

       This React Virtual DOM is react element / JS object.